Jacob-Stevens-Haas/mitosis/README.md

 is a `Collection`, sometimes the singular (parameter) and plural (parameters) are used interchangeably.
 Parameters can either be lookup parameters (which require the experiment to have an attribute `lookup_dict`) or eval parameters (which are typically simple evaluations, e.g. setting the random seed to a given integer).
+Eval parameters which are strings need quotes.

 **Variant**: An experimental parameter assigned to specific values and given a name.